BINF-3101/Lab_6_comparative_genomics_1/README.md

 To set up your lab_6 folder you will need to add just three files.

 Create a new lab_6 folder and then add the following files to that folder using `cp`
-- Rad53 nucleotide fasta file `/projects/class/binf3101_001/Rad53/Rad53.fasta`
+- Rad53 protein fasta file `/projects/class/binf3101_001/rad53.fasta`
-- Your translated protein file that should be in your lab_5 folder example: SRR6475892.prot.fasta &ensp;
+- Your translated protein file that should be in your lab_5 folder example: SRRXXXX.prot.fasta

+If you did not complete lab 5, you can copy your SRRXXXX.prot.fasta file from the folder /projects/class/binf3101_001/class_prot_fasta/
+&ensp;
 &ensp;